Quansight/Quansight-website/apps/labs/posts/numpy-thread-safe-test-suite.md

 With free-threaded Python getting more support, it's a good idea to ensure your code can handle running on multiple threads.
 One way of doing this is to run the test suite under multiple threads.
 The test suite already attempts to test the codebase, so if we run the tests in multiple threads, we could see if the codebase plays nice with threads.

-**\*Note**: This approach, while straightforward, will only find a subset of possible issues.
+_**Note:** This approach, while straightforward, will only find a subset of possible issues.
 If you really want to make sure your codebase can handle multithreading, you may want to do more explicit multithreaded testing.
-However, this approach can catch a lot of real-world issues in codebases like NumPy that were written with strong assumptions about the GIL in mind.\*
+However, this approach can catch a lot of real-world issues in codebases like NumPy that were written with strong assumptions about the GIL in mind._

 This project was my first major foray into open-source development, so when I saw I would be working with NumPy, I honestly was a little intimidated!
 NumPy is such a fundamental and widely used library, and I came into this not knowing a lot about how to contribute to something like that!
 Of course, I had no reason to feel nervous.
 The NumPy community is wonderful, and I enjoyed my time working with them, lurking around the community meetings, and learning what I could.